 You’ve seen countless garage doors in your life, but have you ever tried to identify their individual components?
 Understanding the parts of a garage door comes in handy when you’re customizing a new door or making repairs to your existing door.
 In this blog, we’ll identify the most important interior and exterior components of a standard garage door.
-We’ve also included a garage door parts diagram to help you visualize the anatomy of a garage door.
+We’ve also included a garage door parts diagram to help you visualize the complex nature of garage door anatomy.

 Exterior Garage Door Components